 HOW TO STRUCTURE AN ALLOWANCE PROGRAM

 There are LOTS of different ways to structure an allowance program.
 The best answer to give is to keep trying until you find the best fit for YOUR family…then stick with it and be consistent.
+It's okay to try out a few different systems until you find one that fits.

-HOW WE DO ALLOWANCE FOR KIDS
+ALLOWANCE FOR KIDS

 Most parenting experts say chores and allowance should NOT be tied together.